pppalain/Blender--CNC-Gcode-import---for-blendercam/README.md

 ### Compatibility
 Add-On works with Blender 2.8.
 I tested on 2.92 with G-code from f-engrave andd carbide create.
-All G1 and G0 commands with an E-value get drawn as an edge.
+All G1 and G0 commands get drawn as an edge.
 (Travel lines get omitted)